 - Roast the sunflower seeds in a dry skillet over medium heat until golden brown.
 Sprinkle on the sugar, and a couple pinches of salt.
 Stir until the sugar melts and coats the seeds (your pan will need to be hot enough).
-Transfer the seeds immediately to a plate so they don’t stick to the pan.
+Transfer the seeds immediately to a bowl so they don’t stick to the pan.
 Set aside.

-- Heat the olive oil in a large skillet and saute the onion for a minute or two with a couple pinches of salt.
+- Heat the olive oil in a large 12-inch skillet and saute the onion for a minute or two with a couple pinches of salt.
 Stir in the garlic, and the cabbage, and a few more pinches of salt.
 Stir and cook for just a minute or so, or until the cabbage softens up just a touch.
 Then stir in the rosemary, most of the raisins, and the vinegar.
 The cabbage will continue to get more and more tender even after you remove it from the heat, so keep that in mind, and do your best to avoid overcooking it — you don’t want it to collapse entirely.

 - Fold in half of the feta cheese, most of the sunflower seeds, then taste.
 Season with more salt if needed.
 Serve garnished with the remaining raisins, feta, sunflower seeds, and Parmesan cheese.

 Serves 4 to 6.